 One pan roasted gnocchi and vegetables is an easy weeknight dinner for two that comes together in a snap.
 There’s no special bakeware required, just the pan that came with your toaster oven.
-And make sure to check out the veggie-swapping tips…asparagus tastes fantastic!
+Make sure to check out the veggie-swapping tips…asparagus tastes fantastic!

 In our house, weeknights are not for trying new recipes.
 I save those kinds of risky gambles for the weekend.